blogmywiki/pi-radio/README.md

 ```
 at the command line.
 The radio should play, and when you press the button it should change up through the channels, cycling back to 1 when it passes 8.

-Next, to make it run at start up, type
+Next, to make it run automatically at start up, type
 ```
 sudo nano /etc/rc.local
 ```